 3. Ireland Immigrant Investor Program

-The Immigrant Investor Program allows non-EU/EEA citizens to live in Ireland if they make a long-term investment in the country’s companies or resources.
-The investment must be made in a project that has been approved by the Government and its stakeholders.
+The Immigrant Investor Program allows non-EU/EEA citizens to live in Ireland if they invest long-term in the country’s companies or resources.
+The investment must be made in a project approved by the Government and its stakeholders.
 It bolsters skilled worker immigration to Ireland.

 The purpose of this visa was to attract businesses and investors to the country and promote Ireland immigration among them.
 It also fastracks the process of obtaining residency status for individuals who hold this visa.